-An example of an unpowered isolated signal would be a photocell where the sensor leads are not shorted to any external voltages.
-Such a sensor typically has two leads, where the positive lead connects to an AIN terminal and the negative lead connects to a GND terminal.
+An example of an unpowered isolated signal would be a thermocouple or photocell where the sensor leads are not shorted to any external voltages.
+Such a sensor typically has two leads.
+The positive lead connects to an AINx terminal and the negative lead connects to a GND terminal.